 Captain Wynne, Inspecting Officer, West Clare, Ireland 1846.

-Six pounds ninety five pence for thirty six nappies, or nineteen point three pence each; at three a day, fifty seven point nine pence, or eight pounds ten point six pence per fortnight, that is, per giro; as a percentage of one hundred and twenty seven pounds and sixty four pence, six - to three decimal places - point three four six.
+Six pounds 95 pence for 36 nappies, or 19.3 pence each; at three a day, 57.9 pence, or eight pounds 10.6 pence per fortnight, that is, per giro; as a percentage of 127 pounds and 64 pence, six—to three decimal places—point three four six.

 The instructing of the operative groups should be done by the county triumvurate within as short a time as possible, on the day preceding the beginning of the operations, taking into consideration the time needed for arriving at the place of operations.
 Premises in which the instructing is done must be carefully prepared in advance.
 Their holding capacity, exits, entrances and the chances of strangers entering them must be taken into consideration.
 During the time of the issuance of the instructions the building must be securely guarded by trusted administrative workers.
 The triumvirate, through one of its representatives, must notify the officials whom it has gathered of the decision of the government to deport a certain recorded contingent of anti-soviet elements from the territory of the respective republic or region.
 In addition to that a brief explanation should be given as to what the deportees represent.

 Yes, Sir, a poor fellow, named Courtney, after working a few days on the public road, badly fed and worse clothed, caught cold.
 Little though his earnings were, 10d. a day, doled out with a niggard hand, still it kept him alive till sickness prevented his being able to work, and, horrid to relate, he was obliged in his pitiable state to depend for several days on cabbage to support existence, till death, more merciful than our rulers, came to the rescue, and took him to himself.
 He has left a wife and six children in a most miserable state.
 How else could they be?
 The lowest price of meal and flour here is 2s.
 8d. per stone.
-Good God! how could any man with 10d. per day support a wife and six children on this paltry stipend?-- eight persons depending for support on 5s. for seven days, not minding any wet days on which they may not be able to work; --1 1/14th pence per day, equivalent to 7 1/2 ounces of flour!
-Think of a working man-- yes, or even an idle man-- living on 71/2 ounces of flour every twenty-four hours.
-It is absurd-- it is horrifying-- it is more than dreadful to contemplate; but why pursue it further?
+Good God! how could any man with 10d. per day support a wife and six children on this paltry stipend?— eight persons depending for support on 5s. for seven days, not minding any wet days on which they may not be able to work; —1 1/14th pence per day, equivalent to 7 1/2 ounces of flour!
+Think of a working man— yes, or even an idle man— living on 7 1/2 ounces of flour every 24 hours.
+It is absurd— it is horrifying— it is more than dreadful to contemplate; but why pursue it further?
 It is dark enough before.

 The Cork Examiner, 1847